Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 Please read this first

-Answers are intended for the latest release of the application, which is currently 4.1.0.
+The answers below are intended exclusively for the latest release of MMCC, whose full version is currently 4.3.7.24.10.08

 The most frequent questions